Why Early Care Matters

 • Herbal formulas and micronutrients tailored to individual needs

-• Functional medicine approaches to address inflammation and metabolic health
+• Functional medicine approaches

 • Surgery in more severe or advanced cases